StackMCP

 Green Flag 1: Official Server from the Service Provider

-The single strongest signal of quality is when the MCP server is built and maintained by the team behind the service itself.
+The single strongest signal of quality.
 Supabase maintains the Supabase MCP server.
 Stripe maintains the Stripe MCP server.
 Sentry maintains the Sentry MCP server.

 Green Flag 2: Active Maintenance

 Check the commit history.
-You want to see meaningful updates within the last 30 days.
-Not just dependency bumps -- actual feature additions, bug fixes, or compatibility updates.
+You want meaningful updates within the last 30 days -- actual feature additions, bug fixes, or compatibility updates, not just dependency bumps.

 Green Flag 3: Reasonable Token Footprint